uptonking/note4yaoo/dev-ing.md

 - [javascript - AddEventListener fires automatically upon assignment - Stack Overflow](https://stackoverflow.com/questions/27037272/addeventlistener-fires-automatically-upon-assignment)
   - 💡 非react场景也会出现此问题，document.addEventListener先注册，然后onClick触发的事件才冒泡才这里
   - What is happening is that when you click on your li element, the click is then transmitted to the container, and so on up to the window (the so-called event bubbling), and as you have added a event listener on the document (which is between your li and the window), it is being triggered.
-  - The solution proposed here,  `e.stopPropagation` stops the propagation so that the click on the document is not triggered.
+  - The solution proposed here `e.stopPropagation` stops the propagation so that the click on the document is not triggered.

 - [javascript - React document.addEventListener fire immediately - Stack Overflow](https://stackoverflow.com/questions/73604156/react-document-addeventlistener-fire-immediately)
   - You're handling a `SyntheticEvent` with your onClick handler and adding a native event listener at the `document` level.
 Adding the listener will complete before the event bubbles up to the top therefore you also see it execute for the original event.